 I recently shared seven personality traits that differentiate executive leaders from leaders at other levels in the organization and can be used to help identify and develop high-potential future executive leaders.
 These seven traits are: Objectivity in the Workplace, Having a Positive Outlook, Being Engaged, Innovative, Team Builder, Quick Learner, and Trusting.
-These personality characteristics are uniquely important in executive leaders and can also be used to help identify and develop high-potential future executive leaders.
 This article focuses on the second trait, having a positive outlook.

 Why is it important to have a positive outlook?

 When you meet a successful executive, one of your first impressions is likely that they are open, "in command" of their situation, and self-confident.
 When they speak about issues, you understand, believe in, and are inspired by their vision and want to be a part of making their vision a reality.
 Your impression comes from subtle cues in how they react to you, to others, or to tough problems.
 “Underneath the hood,” truly effective senior leaders approach a challenge with an optimistic perspective, which manifests itself as a belief that they can handle the challenge and make a difference with what they do.
 Perhaps more important, it is infectious.
 It uplifts and energizes others, leading them also to be more optimistic about what they can accomplish.
 It is a big part of their ability to succeed in what they take on.